 Testing with TestClient

 stario.testing.TestClient runs HTTP handlers in-process with no listening socket—the same HTTP stack as stario serve, without binding a port.
-Always open the client with async with TestClient(...) so shutdown runs (disconnect, drain_tasks).
+Always open the client with async with TestClient(...) so shutdown runs (disconnect open exchanges, drain background work, then bootstrap teardown—or signal_shutdown for a bare App).

 This page is copy-paste recipes; the Testing reference is canonical for full argument lists and pytest-asyncio setup.